 The Educational Administration: School Administration Ph.D.
-Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to all students (including U.S. military and State Department personnel and their family members) residing in a country other than the United States.
+Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Applicants must satisfy the following minimum requirements:

 - Hold a bachelor's, master's, and educational specialist degree from an accredited college or university

 - Hold or be eligible for the standard license for either elementary school administration and supervision or secondary school administration and supervision

 - Have graduate work and experience commensurate with the student's objectives as evaluated by faculty in the Department of Educational Leadership

 - Have an undergraduate grade point average of 2.5 or above

 - Have a graduate grade point average of 3.25 or above with no deficiencies

 Note: It must not be assumed that meeting minimal standards guarantees admission to the program.